History of Modern Philosophy (MA)

 Course syllabus

 Thanks to Renaissance Humanism, a critical philological method for reading sacred texts became widespread in Europe.
-At variance with the earlier exegetical tradition, such a method invited readers to engage directly with sacred texts and their sources.
-As a result, Renaissance biblical exegesis opened up the possibility of defending heterodox and even patently heretical theses on the grounds of newly interpreted scriptural passages.
-Some of these theses concerned issues of crucial importance for early modern culture, including the motion of the Earth around the Sun (Galileo), the status of the 'new' peoples encountered in the Americas (La Peyrère), and the relative nature of morality (Vanini).
-Reaching as far as Spinoza, the novel critical style of interpreting sacred texts posed some paramount questions for understanding modern thought.
+At variance with the earlier exegetical tradition, such a method invited readers to engage directly with sacred texts and their sources (Valla, Erasmus).
+As a result, Renaissance biblical exegesis opened up the possibility of defending heterodox and even patently heretical theses on the grounds of newly interpreted scriptural passages (Socinianism).
+Some of these theses concerned issues of crucial importance for early modern culture, including the motion of the Earth around the Sun (Galileo) and the status of the 'new' peoples encountered in the Americas (La Peyrère).
+Reaching as far as Spinoza and Hobbes, the novel critical style of interpreting sacred texts posed some paramount questions for understanding modern thought.
 For example, what is the relationship between philosophy and scripture on the one hand, and between reason and faith on the other (Meijer, Spinoza)?
-Or again, what is the nature of religious traditions?
-And could they be considered a mere political instrument of coercion of the masses (Spinoza, Treatise of the Three Impostors)?
+Or again, what is the nature of religious traditions and the relationship between spiritual and secular power (Spinoza, Hobbes)?

 Thanks to Renaissance Humanism, a critical philological method for reading sacred texts became widespread in Europe.
-At variance with the earlier exegetical tradition, such a method invited readers to engage directly with sacred texts and their sources.
-As a result, Renaissance biblical exegesis opened up the possibility of defending heterodox and even patently heretical theses on the grounds of newly interpreted scriptural passages.
-Some of these theses concerned issues of crucial importance for early modern culture, including the motion of the Earth around the Sun (Galileo), the status of the 'new' peoples encountered in the Americas (La Peyrère), and the relative nature of morality (Vanini).
-Reaching as far as Spinoza, the novel critical style of interpreting sacred texts posed some paramount questions for understanding modern thought.
+At variance with the earlier exegetical tradition, such a method invited readers to engage directly with sacred texts and their sources (Valla, Erasmus).
+As a result, Renaissance biblical exegesis opened up the possibility of defending heterodox and even patently heretical theses on the grounds of newly interpreted scriptural passages (Socinianism).
+Some of these theses concerned issues of crucial importance for early modern culture, including the motion of the Earth around the Sun (Galileo) and the status of the 'new' peoples encountered in the Americas (La Peyrère).
+Reaching as far as Spinoza and Hobbes, the novel critical style of interpreting sacred texts posed some paramount questions for understanding modern thought.
 For example, what is the relationship between philosophy and scripture on the one hand, and between reason and faith on the other (Meijer, Spinoza)?
-Or again, what is the nature of religious traditions?
-And could they be considered a mere political instrument of coercion of the masses (Spinoza, Treatise of the Three Impostors)?
+Or again, what is the nature of religious traditions and the relationship between spiritual and secular power (Spinoza, Hobbes)?

 Prerequisites for admission